solspace/ee-freeform/documentation/channel-fieldtype.md

 ## How the Fieldtype works <a href="#how-works" id="how-works" class="docs-anchor">#</a>
-Once you have a Freeform Next channel entry field setup, and you've created a form with Composer, assigning a form to a channel entry is very easy!
+Once you have a Freeform channel entry field setup, and you've created a form with Composer, assigning a form to a channel entry is very easy!

 * Go to the *Publish* area in the EE control panel.
 If the field group the Freeform field belongs to is assigned to the channel you selected, you should now see the special Freeform field.
 * To add a form, simply select the form name from the select field list.